The Ultimate Andaman & Nicobar Islands Guide

 The main occupation of people in the islands range between agriculture, forestry, fishing and tourism.
 Majority of the population follow Hinduism (~70%), followed by Christianity (~22%) and Islam (~8%).

 Andaman and Nicobar is a cluster of islands with the Andaman set of islands in the north and Nicobar set of islands in the south.
-They are divided into a total of 3 districts: Nicobar, North & Middle Andaman and South Andaman.
+They are divided into a total of 3 districts: North & Middle Andaman, South Andaman and Nicobar.
 Each district is further divided into 3 Tehsils each.

 Best time to visit